 Then use the forceps to transfer 20-30 mid third instar larvae into a small Petri dish containing a small plug of fly food moistened with water at room temperature [1].

-Talent adding larvae to dish
+Talent adding larvae to dish with fly food plug

 Mechanical Nociception Assay

-To perform a mechanical nociception assay, use forceps to place a mid-third instar larva onto a dark, thin, vinyl pad under a bright field stereomicroscope [1-TXT] and place optical fiber lights between the microscope objective lenses and the pad [2].
+To perform a mechanical nociception assay, use forceps to place a mid-third instar larva onto a dark, thin, vinyl pad under a bright field stereomicroscope [1-TXT] and arrange optical fiber lights between the microscope objective lenses and the pad [2].

 WIDE: Talent placing larva onto pad TEXT: Discard larvae that do not exhibit normal locomotion following pad transfer

-Talent placing lights
+Talent arranging lights

-Use a paper towel to wipe away any excess water surrounding the larva [1] and move the pad to orient the head and mouth of the larva toward the dominant hand of the researcher [2].
+Use a paper towel to wipe away any excess water surrounding the larva [1] and move the pad to orient the head and mouth of the larva toward the non-dominant hand of the researcher [2].

 Water being wiped